 Payment is due at time of booking.
 Cancellation fees are as follows:

 30 plus days, full refund.
-30 days to 7 days full refund less $30 processing fee per person.
-Sorry, no refund for cancellations less than 7 days.
+30 days to seven days, full refund less $30 processing fee per person.
+Sorry, no refund for cancellations less than seven days.

 Our prices do not include sales tax and gratuities.

 It is the intention of A Seaside Adventure to make an Alaskan adventure available to all.
 We can custom-design adventure packages to fit your needs.
 Please call us at 907-235-6672, email, or write to us at PO Box 3066, Homer AK 99603 for details and suggestions.